 Adding points equalization to your driver safety program

 If your organization has employees all over the United States, you already know that one-size-fits-all policies create problems.
 Because motor vehicle points systems vary by state, treating all point totals the same way will penalize some drivers unfairly and may let riskier drivers slide.

-Implementing a points equalization system is vital to giving you an accurate picture of your company’s risk level.
-While it’s best to implement a points equalization system when designing your driver safety program, you can also incorporate points equalization into your existing program.
+A points equalization system is vital to giving you an accurate picture of your company’s risk level.
+While it’s best to implement a points equalization system when designing your driver safety program, you can also incorporate it into your existing program.
 First, create your own point system that is based on standardized criteria for determining high-risk drivers.
-Then create a scale that allows you to accurately and automatically translate each state’s points system into your own.
+Then create a scale that allows you to accurately translate each state’s points system into your own.

 Motor vehicle records and employee auto insurance